olir/unreal-sqlite3/README.md

 If you have high-performance requirements, you need to enhance it for using prepared statements in the desired way.
 This has not been implemented, yet.

-# Simple SQLite3 Source integration for Unreal Engine 4
+# Simple SQLite3 Source integration for Unreal Engine

-Based on [SQLite3UE4 Plugin by Jussi Saarivirta & KhArtNJava](https://github.com/KhArtNJava/SQLite3UE4/) but with compiling SQLite3 as part of the module code, this opens up compiling it (hopefully) on all platforms without any extra process.

 Please report any problems to the [issues tracker](https://github.com/cindustries/unreal-sqlite3/issues) on this GitHub, or join us at [#unrealengine on irc.freenode.net](https://webchat.freenode.net/?channels=#unrealengine)), you can msg me under **Getty**.

-# Difference to SQLite3UE4

-SQLite3UE4 integrates sqlite3 as a ThirdParty module, which leads to a chain of complexity and also requires people to build the sqlite3 library before using it.
-On CISQLite3, we integrated the sqlite3 code directly into the module, and so it gets linked like the rest of the module on compile.

 # Works On